sergeymedvedev95/Project/README.md

 3. Histogram
 4. 2 scatterplots
 5. A filtering option
-6. 2 scatterplots that will work with an above filter
+6. Scatterplot that will work with an above filter
+7. Histogram that will work with an above filter

 In order to be able to use it, all you need to do is to run 'app.py' file in any app that can run python code.
 After that, you will receive the message in the console of that app you chose 'streamlit run /Users/username/Downloads/app.py'
 After that, all you need to do is to open the console in your computer, past this code and run it.